Supervised Research Paper

 • the list of literature consulted.

-The outline must be such as to convince a supervisor that the topic is sufficiently developed and refined and that the paper can be successfully completed within the semester.
+The outline should be such as to convince a supervisor that the topic is sufficiently developed and refined and that the paper can be successfully completed within the semester.
 It is expected that the outline is a maximum of 2000 words in length.

-If empirical research is to be carried out, students must indicate that any relevant ethics approval has been sought.
+If empirical research is to be conducted, students must indicate that any relevant ethics approval has been sought.
 In practice, ethics clearance is required at least six to eight weeks before the research is scheduled to occur.
 Feasibility of completing the research in time to enable on-time submission must be a primary consideration.

 Approaching a potential supervisor